How to Make Chicken Broth

 Step-by-step instructions

 1. To a Dutch oven or large stock pot, add chicken and cold water to cover (see note 3).
 Over medium-high heat, bring to a boil.
-Immediately reduce heat to low and skim the foam off the top.
+Immediately reduce heat to low and skim the foam off the top of the liquid with a spoon.

 Fat being scooped off the top of chicken broth in a silver pot.